I talk about restriction all the time. Physical restriction is the last thing you want for your relationship with food.

 But there is another kind of restriction that’ll mess you up just as badly, and it’s mental restriction.

-This is a really important concept that Isabel Foxen Duke coined here with the term ’emotional restriction’.
+This is a really important concept (that Isabel Foxen Duke coined a version of the term as ’emotional restriction’.)

 And just like physical restriction (actually eating less), mental restriction will keep you in a binge-y mode too.

 Meaning, even if you are telling yourself you’re allowing to eat everything … but you feel guilt over what or how much you’re eating, you’re still stuck in that cycle.

 Mental restriction can be, but is not limited to:

 Oooooh, I’ll let myself eat everything but I’d better just eat a little

 If this is working I should start eating less

 I shouldn’t eat a lot even though I’m allowed to